-- 2.1.1 The Covid-19 National Notifications Service (NNS) is a new service being developed as part of the Digital Health and Care Institute's portfolio of responses to the current Covid-19 outbreak.
-PHS and NSS will be the Data Controller for this service.
-The service will be deployed in NHS Lothian and NHS Greater Glasgow and Clyde.
-These Boards will be Data Processors.
+- 2.1.1 Covid-19 'Test, Trace, Isolate, Support' (TTIS) is a new service being developed as part of the Digital Health and Care Institute's portfolio of responses to the current Covid-19 outbreak.
+The technical solution within the TTIS portfolio and in scope of this security policy is STT.
+PHS and NHS NSS will be the Data Controller for this service.
+The service will be deployed to the NHSGG Azure Cloud and will be available as a national service that Health Boards can adopt and use.
+Participating Health Boards will be Data Processors.
 Other Health Boards may adopt the service.
-Extending the service does not require new types of data to be processed. - 2.1.2 The principal components and the virology data feed are all pre-existing technologies and services, and the practise of using SMS and email for outbound messaging to patients is also established in other services in NHSScotland.
+Extending the service does not require new types of data to be processed. - 2.1.2 The principal components and the virology data feeds are all pre-existing technologies and services in service in NHS Scotland.